 - 8 Romaine lettuce leaves, washed and dried

 - 2 tablespoons peanut oil

 - 2 cloves garlic, minced

 - 1 tablespoon chili paste, sambal oelek

 - 300 grams mushrooms, Swiss Broiwn - pulsed in a food processor a few times (do not over process them-we still want texture)

 - 1 tablespoon Shaoxing wine, (Chinese rice wine or dry sherry)

 - Add the peanut oil to a wok and allow to heat on high.
 Once hot add the garlic, ginger and sambal oelek and stir until the mixture becomes fragrant (about half a minute).

-- Add the mushrooms and stir until everything is well combined then add the oyster sauce and Shaoxing wine.
+- Add the mushrooms and stir until everything is well combined - make sure the mushrooms fully release all their liquid and then add the oyster sauce and Shaoxing wine. (about 5 mins)

 - Stir again and allow the mixture to cook for a few mins.